XZ Utils: Development and adoption

-Development of XZ Utils took place within the Tukaani Project, which was led by Mike Kezner, by a small group of developers who once maintained a Linux distribution based on Slackware.
+Development of XZ Utils took place within the Tukaani Project, a small group of developers who once maintained a Linux distribution based on Slackware.
+The chosen name "XZ" is not an abbreviation but instead appears to be a random given name for the data compressors, as there is no mention anywhere in the official specification on the meaning of "XZ".

+The .xz file format specification version 1.0.0 was officially released in January 2009.

 All of the source code for xz and liblzma has been released into the public domain.
-The XZ Utils source distribution additionally includes some optional scripts and an example program that are subject to various versions of the GPL.
+The XZ Utils source distribution additionally includes some optional scripts and an example program that are subject to various versions of the GNU General Public License (GPL).
+The resulting software xz and liblzma binaries are public domain, unless the optional LGPL getopt implementation is incorporated.

-Specifically, the full list of GPL scripts and sources distributed with the XZ Utils software include: